JamesQuirk/CNN-From-Scratch/README.md

 # CNN From Scratch

-This 'CNN From Scratch' is a simple CNN framework that has been coded using only numpy for matrix mathematics.
-This project was done to explore, in detail how Convolutional Neural Networks work.
+This 'CNN From Scratch' is a simple CNN framework that has been coded using only NumPy for matrix mathematics.
+This project was done to explore, in detail, how Convolutional Neural Networks work.

 ## Diagram